Submissions

 Tables

-Provide table as editable text and not as images.
+Provide the table as editable text and not as images.
 Tables can be placed within the relevant text in the article.
-Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
+Number tables consecutively following their appearance in the text and place any table notes below the table body.
 Please avoid using vertical rules and shading in table cells.

 Figures

-Ensure that each figure has a caption, provide a caption separately (not attached to the figure, a caption should embody a brief title and a description of the illustration.
+Ensure that each figure has a caption, and provide a caption separately (not attached to the figure.
+A caption should embody a brief title and a description of the illustration.
 Keep text in the illustrations themselves to a minimum and explain all symbols and abbreviations used.

 *Please do not